 4. SPENCER HOPES TO ATTRACT YOUNG, EDUCATED WHITES TO THE WHITE SUPREMACIST MOVEMENT.

-In 2014, Spencer attempted to hold the annual NPI conference in Budapest, Hungary.
-The theme was “The Future of Europe.”
-The Hungarian authorities banned the conference and Spencer was arrested when he tried to hold the conference despite the ban.
-Some of his supporters, including Jared Taylor, managed to hold a watered-down event in Budapest without Spencer.
-Spencer was then banned for three years from the visa-free Schengen area of European countries, which includes most of the European Union.
-In 2016, the Home Office of the British government banned Spencer from visiting Great Britain due to his white supremacist views.
+In 2014, Spencer attempted to hold the annual NPI conference, titled “The Future of Europe,” in Budapest, Hungary.
+When Hungarian authorities banned the conference, Spencer was arrested when he attempted to hold the conference anyway.
+Some of NPI’s supporters, including Jared Taylor, managed to hold a watered-down event in Budapest without Spencer, who was then banned for three years from the visa-free Schengen area of Europe, which includes most of the European Union.
+In 2016, the Home Office of the British government banned Spencer from visiting Great Britain, citing his white supremacist views.

 In November 2017, Poland’s state-run news agency PAP, citing unnamed Foreign Ministry sources, reported that Polish authorities had extended Spencer’s ban from the Schengen area for another five years.